-While we may call to verify suspicious activity or relay important matters about your account and membership, it’s important to note that we will NEVER ask for sensitive or personal information, like account numbers, social security numbers, PINS, usernames, or passwords.
+While we may contact you to verify suspicious activity or relay important matters about your account and membership, and ask you your security questions when you initiate contact, it’s important to note that we will NEVER ask for sensitive or personal information, like account numbers, social security numbers, PINS, usernames, or passwords.

-From time to time, you may get phone calls, texts, or emails that appear to be from 3Rivers or other trusted organizations, but we ask that you remain vigilant and on high alert in responding to these, as these may very well be “phishing” attempts—scams in which fraudsters try to obtain your personal information for criminal use.
+From time to time, you may get phone calls, texts, or emails that appear to be from 3Rivers (or your other financial institutions) that don't feel quite right.
+Scammers have the ability to spoof phone numbers and emails to pose as such organizations.
+These are “phishing” scams in which fraudsters try to obtain your personal information for criminal use.
 If they get the right information, they can gain access to your accounts and commit unlawful acts.
 Again, we will never solicit personal information via email or phone.

-If you are asked to provide personal information, input card or account numbers, or click on links that take you to webpages asking for more information, DON’T GO ANY FURTHER.
-End the phone call or exit out of the email and report this activity immediately.
+If you're asked to provide personal information, input card or account numbers, or click on links that take you to webpages asking for more information, DON’T GO ANY FURTHER.
+End the phone call or exit the email and report this activity immediately.

 Reporting Suspicious or Unusual Activity